How to name your data room files so visitors don't lose their minds

 • Uploading compressed files or ZIP archives - extract everything before uploading so files are viewable and trackable individually

-Audit your data room before every new investor gets access.
+Audit your data room before every new viewer gets access.
 What made sense six months ago may now be outdated, mislabeled, or missing entirely.

 Frequently asked questions